LVivona/canopy/README.md

     child2-->grand_child2;
 ```

 To quickly get acquainted with the interface, let's create a simple graph structure like the one above.
-We'll also demonstrate some basic operations available in `canopy`.
+We'll also demonstrate some basic operations available in `libcanopy`.

 ### **Insert**
 To build our structure, we start by instantiating the parent node using `Node::parent()`.
 This function returns a reference-counted `Node::Parent`.